LukasBommes/PV-Hawk/README.md

 We user Docker to provide a consistent environment for the PV-Mapper.
 When building the provided Docker image all required dependencies, e.g., Python, CUDA, Tensorflow, and OpenSfM, are installed and configured automatically.
 There are two ways to use the Docker image: A) building the image from the provided Dockerfile, or B) load a prebuilt image.

 Note, that you need to build/load the image only once.
-Afterwards, you can run the Docker image as specified in the [usage section](#step-1:-run-docker-image).
+Afterwards, you can run the Docker image as specified in the [usage section](#step-1-run-docker-image).

 ##### Variant A: Build image from source

-To build the Docker image from the provided Dockerifle run the following command from the root directory of PV Mapper
+To build the Docker image from the provided Dockerifle run the following command from the root directory of PV-Mapper
 ```
 sudo docker build . --tag=pvextractor-geo
 ```